The Joint Rescue Coordination Center (JRCC) has the overall operational responsibility during mountain search and rescue operations.

 6. Choose safe routes.
 Recognize avalanche terrain and unsafe ice.

 7. Use a map and a compass.
 Always know where you are.

 9. Conserve your energy and seek shelter if necessary.

-When it’s cold, it’s even more important to dress in layers of wool, not to get wet, and to wear windproof outer garments.
+When it’s cold, it’s even more important to dress in layers of wool, not get wet, and wear windproof outer garments.